Mansour Abbas: Early life and education

-Abbas was born in the town of Maghar; his parents were farmers, and he had 10 siblings.
+Abbas was born in the town of Maghar in the Northern District of Israel, to an Arab Israeli Muslim family.
+His parents were farmers, and he had 10 siblings.
 He began delivering sermons at the Peace Mosque in Maghar at the age of 17.
+He defines himself also as a Palestinian.

-He attended the Hebrew University of Jerusalem to study dentistry, where he was elected chair of the Arab Students Committee between 1997 and 1998.
-While at university he met Abdullah Nimar Darwish, the founder of the Islamic Movement.
-He also studied political science at the University of Haifa.
+He attended the Hebrew University of Jerusalem to study dentistry.
+Abbas qualified as a dentist, though as of October 2023 his licence to practice has lapsed.
+While at the university, he served as chair of the Arab Students Committee between 1997 and 1998.